msillano/IoTwebUI/README22.md

 In IoTwebUI there are 2 REST interfaces:

 1. _REST client_, implemented as MACRO in two versions: TXT and JSON, allows you to import external data into the RULES, from web services, or even from third-party devices or DIY devices that implement a REST interface. _It is therefore possible to make Tuya interact with custom devices_: to create DIY devices with Arduino or ESP8266 see [example](https://github.com/msillano/tuyaDEAMON-applications/wiki/note-5:-Watchdog-for-IOT#watchdog03-esp01-relay--arduino).
 2. _REST server_, for exporting Tuya device data and controlling automations and alarms, towards custom applications or interfaces.
-For details [see IoTrest documentation](https://github.com/msillano/IoTwebUI/blob/main/RESTserver/LEGGIMI-REST22.md).
+For details [see IoTrest documentation](https://github.com/msillano/IoTwebUI/blob/main/RESTserver/README.md).

 _These two paths finally allow the integration of Tuya in vertical projects, without altering the basic functioning of Tuya/Smartlife, but enriching it with new potential, with a simpler strategy than the pre-existing alternatives (e.g. tuyaDAEMON, HA, etc...)_

 <hr style="height:2px;border-width:0;color:gray;background-color:gray">

 ## Versions
+- 2.2.3 Bug Fixes
+    - Updated some MACROs
+-
 - 2.2.2 Bug Fixes
    - Added tooltip export function with [Ctrl]+[Click], CSV format (':' separator)
    - Addons and HTML dirs removed from Zip: use the latest versions directly from GitHub!